akalouis/akalouis.github.io/_posts/2025-06-28-can-you-mathematically-measure-fun-you-could-not-until-now.md

 ```
 PAUSED GAME PROBLEM

-You're dominating in League of Legends — perfect position, commanding lead, about to achieve victory.
+You're dominating in League of Legends.
+Perfect position, commanding lead, about to achieve victory.

 Then the game pauses, indefinitely.
 ```

 Now, suddenly the game is no longer engaging.